python/cpython/Doc/library/copy_reg.rst

    module: cPickle
    module: copy

-The :mod:`copy_reg` module offers a way to define fuctions used while pickling specific objects.
+The :mod:`copy_reg` module offers a way to define functions used while pickling specific objects.
 The :mod:`pickle`, :mod:`cPickle`, and :mod:`copy` modules use those functions when pickling/copying those objects.
 The module provides configuration information about object constructors which are not classes.